Faculty Manual – Section F

 c.
 Absence is to be for not more than two (2) academic semesters in cases of faculty members on nine (9) month appointments, and for not more than one (1) calendar year in cases of faculty on twelve (12) month appointments.

 d.
-A faculty member may elect to take his or her sabbatical leave in two (2) or more different time periods, instead of all at once, providing that he or she is able to show that this is a more beneficial arrangement for his or her professional development and for the needs of his or her department.
-The total of such time periods with full pay shall not exceed one-half (0.5) of the term of his or her annual appointment, whether it be nine (9) or twelve (12) months, and each grant of such total time for leave shall be made only after six (6) years of previous full-time employment.
+A faculty member may elect to take their sabbatical leave in two (2) or more different time periods, instead of all at once, providing that the faculty member is able to show that this is a more beneficial arrangement for their professional development and for the needs of their department.
+The total of such time periods with full pay shall not exceed one-half (0.5) of the term of the faculty member’s annual appointment, whether it be nine (9) or twelve (12) months, and each grant of such total time for leave shall be made only after six (6) years of previous full-time employment.

 f.
-As a prior condition to the granting of sabbatical leave, the faculty member must agree in writing that upon expiration of leave he or she will return to his or her employment with the University for at least one (1) year (two (2) semesters for nine (9) month employees), and, if the individual fails to conform to the requirement, he or she will refund to the Board in full the salary and such other fringe benefits the University has paid in the individual’s behalf during his or her leave as a prior condition of his or her release from the agreement.
+As a prior condition to the granting of sabbatical leave, the faculty member must agree in writing that upon expiration of leave the faculty member will return to their employment with the University for at least one (1) year (two (2) semesters for nine (9) month employees), and, if the individual fails to conform to the requirement, the faculty member will refund to the Board in full the salary and such other fringe benefits the University has paid in the individual’s behalf during their leave as a prior condition of the faculty member’s release from the agreement.

 h.
 The accumulation of service for sabbatical leave is limited to six (6) years.
 Periods of temporary employment do not count toward the accumulation for service for sabbatical leave.